How to Develop Your Decision-Making Skills: 15 Crucial Tips

 Let’s say you need to decide whether you should use the last of your vacation days to attend your father’s brother’s nephew’s cousin’s former roommate’s wedding or not.
 Set yourself a specific date to make this decision.

-4. Trust Your Gut
+4. Trust your gut

 How many times have you based a decision on a feeling?
 Well, I’m here to tell you that you’re right to do so.
 Intuition is an important element in any decision-making process.
 It’s a combination of past experiences and personal values that affects every decision you make.

-There's actual science behind your 'gut feeling'.
-William Duggan, associate professor of management at Columbia Business School, identifies three types of intuition – ordinary, expert and strategic – in his book Strategic Intuition.
+There’s actual science behind your “gut feeling”.
+William Duggan, associate professor of management at Columbia Business School, identifies three types of intuition — ordinary, expert and strategic — in his book Strategic Intuition.
 While the first two are based on instinct and snap judgements, the third one works in new and unfamiliar situations.

 Consequently, it might be worth taking your intuition into account when trying to arrive at a decision.
 Sometimes you just know what is right for you, and being tuned in with those emotions could work to your advantage.
 That said, don’t base important decisions solely on intuition.
 While it should be a contributing factor to your decision-making process, you should refer to additional information on the matter and make an informed decision.

-5. Do Your Research
+5. Do your research

-Psychologist Gerd Gigerenzer suggests that people are inclined to automatically accept things as 'true' and make snap decisions based on limited information.
+Psychologist Gerd Gigerenzer suggests that people are inclined to automatically accept things as “true” and make snap decisions based on limited information.

 When making everyday decisions that don’t require deliberation, this is quite useful.
 However, with decisions that could affect your career, your company or your personal life, doing your research could be a slightly more critical step.

 If you want to develop the ways decisions are made in your company, you could implement evidence-based management.
-This management style incorporates scientific evidence to help you reach decisions and enables you to pursue a logical and practical route when making decisions that affect your business.
-If the good ol' ways of management have not been effective, it might be time to switch the way decisions are made.
+This management style incorporates scientific evidence to help you reach decisions and it enables you to pursue a logical and practical route when making decisions that affect your business.
+If the good old ways of management have not been effective, it might be time to switch the way decisions are made.

 Major decisions usually require thorough research.
 The more informed you are, the less uncertain you’ll feel.
 Examine the data you have and consult the information available to you.
 Of course, make sure that these are both relevant and objective.

-6. Think Like a Satisficer
+6. Think like a satisficer

 Consequently, while research is essential, knowing when to stop is equally so.
 Once you have all the information you need to make your decision, do so and don’t look back.

-7. Check Your Confidence
+7. Check your confidence

-Sometimes, it's not about being unable to make a decision but rather about being unable to make the right one.
+Sometimes, it’s not about being unable to make a decision but rather about being unable to make the right one.
 Research has found that people tend to overestimate their abilities and knowledge.
-So, while some people do not feel confident to make decisions, others are overconfident with the choices they make.
+So, while some people don’t feel confident to make decisions, others are overconfident with the choices they make.
 As a result, this leads to ineffective decision-making, which can affect their performance at work and their personal life.

-If you are guilty of this, there are some steps you can take to overcome it.
+If you’re guilty of this, there are some steps you can take to overcome it.
 Being confident and self-assured is essential, but so is being self-aware.
 Having realistic expectations will help you create a better working pattern for yourself and will allow you to set logical targets for your work.

 Time management is also a crucial aspect.
-For example, if you've never finished a work report within an hour, maybe it's better if you allocate more time for it.
+For example, if you’ve never finished a work report within an hour, maybe it’s better if you allocate more time for it.
 Consider your past performance levels to make estimates and adjust your time allocation accordingly.
-That way, you will be able to weigh your options and make informative decisions.
+That way, you’ll be able to weigh your options and make informative decisions.

-8. Be Optimistic
+8. Be optimistic

 Yes, another truism, but hear me out.
 It’s important to consider the negative aspects of your decisions.
 It helps you scale the available options and enables you to reach the most effective conclusion.